neverfap-deluxe/nfd-api/content/content_practices/VOL-2-BOR--EDIT--P--developing-routine.md

 Which isn't silly at all.

-And certainly, part of the charm of this exercise is learning to reinterpret this idea of "value" which we seem to have hard-wired into our brains, in order to discover the true value of prioritisation.
+And certainly, part of the charm of this exercise is learning to reinterpret this idea of "value" which we seem to have so hard-wired into our brains, in order to discover the true value of prioritisation.

 For example, a lot of people have this idea that their time is sacred, and therefore think that practices such as meditation are not worth their time.

 Even though they end up spending more time being depressed and dysfunction as a result of this idea of "value" they have, rather than actually living their lives effectively.

-That's why it's important to embrace this exercises, regardless of how absurd it may seem to you.
+That's why it's important to embrace these kinds of exercises, regardless of how absurd they may seem to you.

 And a large part of what will help you do this effectively is by learning to let go of these ideas which have been preventing you from truly embracing your mental health for so long.